SCOPE

 Quality Improvement Team

-Baseline data for each facility involved in SCOPE are collected via the TREC Measurement System (TMS).
-This data collection will be repeated 4-6 months after the last Learning Congress to look for any changes.
-During the intervention, one of the key ways success in SCOPE is measured was with control charts.
+Baseline data for each facility involved in SCOPE were collected via the TREC Measurement System (TMS).
+This data collection was repeated 4-6 months following the final Learning Congress to look for any changes.
+During the intervention, one of the key ways success in SCOPE was measured was with control charts.

 Control charts (run charts) enable the mapping of resident outcomes (e.g., a quality indicator or a scale) over time and determine if observed improvements are “real” or part of the normal variation seen in clinical settings.
 Teams were taught how to record data and construct these charts by the Quality Advisors, so that they could see what was changing in ‘real time.’